Yes, it’s that time for a strategic action plan!

 Gather The Facts About Your Business

-To understand where you are going or where you need to go in 2020, you must know where you are right now at the end of 2019.
+To understand where you are going or where you need to go in the upcoming year, you must know where you are right now at the end of this current year.
 Therefore, you must review past performance and current situations before you start looking ahead.

 Take an honest look at the performance of the previous year.
 Review the previous output or the present state and condition of your business.
 Take the time to really study each area of the business.
 You want to determine what worked well, what didn’t work so well, what was missing, and what opportunities lay ahead.

-There is an abundance of tools and techniques to assist you in this process, including my favorite, the powerful SWOT Analysis (strengths, weaknesses, opportunity, and threats).
+There is an abundance of tools and techniques to assist you in this process, including my favorite, the powerful SWOT Analysis (strengths, weaknesses, opportunities, and threats).
 Conduct the SWOT across multiple dimensions:

 - Cashflow, etc.